richardeigenmann/SlidingTiles/Readme.md

 directed the flow of events.
 The Game class would order a puzzle to be loaded and would tell the WinnerBlingBling class to celebrate the win.
 This approach is fine for simple applications but there are drawbacks.
-If something changes you have to go back to the Game class and fix it there for instance.
+If something changes you have to go back to the Game class and fix it there.
+A lot of code accumulates there and you don't end up with a good "separation of concerns".

 A more modern design uses loose coupling where the various objects don't know or care about the bigger picture.
 They just listen out for things they are concerned